My Running Diary in Iten: 12 Days in the Home of Champions

-As background, I’m fit, but “CrossFit fit”.
-I can lift heavy weights, do hundreds of push-ups, and climb ropes.
+As background, I’m fit, but “gym” fit.
+I can lift heavy weights, do many push-ups, and climb ropes.

-But — contrary to the spirit of CrossFit — I’m not multidimensional enough.
+But I’m not multidimensional enough.
 I’m stronger and heavier than I need to be, and I can’t run that far or fast.
-So I decided to pause and get better at running, and swimming and fighting (that’ll come later).
+So I decided to pause traditional “fitness” stuff and get better at running, and swimming and fighting (which came later).

 In fitness in general, I’m a late bloomer.
 I was a nerd in school (surprise, I am a blogger), always pudgy, basically scraping through athletics.
 I was never huge, but never fit until my thirties.
 (I’d show a picture but I have very few.
 I’m old!)